 - Short papers: update of ongoing research activities or projects (maximum 4 pages)

-- Posters: overview of activities (500 words abstract)
+- Posters: overview of activities or national/international interdisciplinary projects (500 words abstract)

 - Special sessions on topics of interest to the workshop